Difference Between Wheat and Whole Wheat

 Whole wheat involves the use of the entire wheat grain with no other additives.
 The term whole refers o wholly using wheat and wheat bran in the product.

-Whole wheat is considered to be more wholesome, and it contains only the wheat product in it.
+Whole wheat is considered to be more wholesome, and it contains only wheat products in it.
 It does not include any other grain.
 It also uses the entire whole wheat grain.

 Comparison Table